DavidVinson/movie-sagas/INSTRUCTIONS.md

 This view is completed already!
 It displays all of the movies in the movie database.

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+- [x]TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+Solution: add click event on the img element to navigate to details page with the movie id.
-- TODO: Have a way to get to the Add Movie Page
+- [x]TODO: Have a way to get to the Add Movie Page.
+Solution: add NavLink to App.js.
+The user will be able to get to the  'Add Movie' Page from anywhere.

 ### Details Page